Reno, Nevada: Bus

 Greyhound stops at a downtown terminal.
 Megabus stopped at the Silver Legacy Reno, but has since discontinued service to Reno.

 Rail

 Reno was historically a stopover along the First transcontinental railroad; the modern Overland Route continues to run through Reno.
 Reno was additionally the southern terminus of the Nevada–California–Oregon Railway (NCO) and the northern terminus of the Virginia and Truckee Railroad.
 Using the NCO depot and right of way, the Western Pacific Railroad also provided rail service to Reno.
 In the early 20th century, Reno also had a modest streetcar system.
 Downtown Reno has two historic train depots, the inactive Nevada-California-Oregon Railroad Depot and the active Amtrak depot at Reno station, originally built by the Southern Pacific Railroad.

-Amtrak provides daily passenger service to Reno via the California Zephyr at Reno station and via multiple Amtrak Thruway Motorcoaches that connect to trains departing from Sacramento.
+Amtrak provides daily passenger service to Reno via the California Zephyr at Reno station and via multiple Amtrak Thruway buses that connect to trains departing from Sacramento.

 Air

 The city is served by Reno–Tahoe International Airport, with general aviation traffic handled by Reno Stead Airport.
 Reno–Tahoe International Airport is the second busiest commercial airport in the state of Nevada after Harry Reid International Airport in Las Vegas.
 Reno was the hub and headquarters of the defunct airline Reno Air.